By Dave Dentel

 What started as a boyish fascination with how tools are made is now the force that drives 15-year-old Brendan Crotty, who won an all-expense paid trip to what his mother describes as the “Olympics of science fairs.”

 For the second year in a row, Brendan won the regional science and engineering fair in his hometown of Muskogee, Oklahoma.
-His blue ribbon earned him a place in the Oklahoma State Science and Engineering Fair, as well as the Intel International Science Fair, which took place from May 13-18 in Pittsburgh, Pennsylvania.
+His blue ribbon earned him a place in the Oklahoma State Science and Engineering Fair, as well as the Intel International Science and Engineering Fair, which took place from May 13-18 in Pittsburgh, Pennsylvania.

 There, the 10th-grader displayed his research on improving the fuel efficiency of industrial burners, titled “Optimizing Combustion Efficiency and Emissions in a Burner Design Using Spiral Mixing Technology: Year Two of an Ongoing Study,” which was judged along with some 1,700 other projects by contestants from over 70 countries.